o-irakliy/Top-8-Spaceship-Data-Solution/README.md

 ### **Evaluation and Selection:**

 Evaluated model performance using appropriate metrics.
-CatBoost emerged as the most effective model for the given task.
+RandomForest emerged as the most effective model for the given task.

 ### **Conclusion:**
 Through rigorous data analysis, feature engineering, and the application of various machine learning models, the project aims to predict which passengers were transported to an alternate dimension.
-CatBoost, with its superior performance, was identified as the optimal model for making predictions.
+RandomForest, with its superior performance, was identified as the optimal model for making predictions.

 ### **Mission:**
 Rescue the lost passengers, change history, and contribute to the ongoing interstellar mission.
 Your predictions will aid rescue crews in retrieving those lost in the cosmic anomaly.<br>